wseviour/pelican-website/content/pages/publications.md

 ## Other

-- Seviour, W. J. M., N. (2014), **Variability of the polar stratosphere and its influence on surface weather an climate**, D.Phil.
+- Seviour, W. J. M., N. (2014), **Variability of the polar stratosphere and its influence on surface weather and climate**, D.Phil.
 Thesis [[pdf]](/downloads/pdfs/Seviour_thesis.pdf)

 - Butler, A. H., E. P. Gerber, D. M. Mitchell and W. J. M. Seviour (2014), New